Modulation of Polarization and Metallicity in Janus Sliding Ferroelectrics: Results and Discussion

 Depolarization trends in Figure~\ref{f5} align with the VBM and CBM ratio variations shown in Figure~\ref{f4}(d)-(e) for different $E$ field stacking (E-in and E-out).
 Specifically, depolarization from hole and electron doping decreases as the VBM and CBM ratios increase, respectively.
 This correlation between doping-induced depolarization and the VBM/CBM ratios confirms that the $E$ fields in Janus monolayers modulate the charge doping-induced depolarization in Janus sliding ferroelectrics.

+To clarify the conditions under which metallicity and polarization coexist in doped bilayers, we examined the variation of the Fermi energy with doping and compared the density of states (DOS) of undoped and doped TeMoS and SMoTe bilayers, as shown in Figures S11 and S12~\cite{SuppMat}.
+Electron (hole) doping raises (lowers) the Fermi energy, eventually shifting it across the CBM (VBM) of the undoped bilayer.
+For the highest doping levels, the Fermi energy falls within regions of non-zero DOS in the undoped case, and the corresponding DOS plots for doped bilayers confirm finite DOS values at the Fermi level, indicating sufficient free charge carriers for metallic behavior.
+Similar results are observed across other bilayers, where doping near $10^{13}$ cm$^{-2}$ consistently yields non-zero DOS at the Fermi level.
+Hence, bilayers doped at this level are expected to exhibit appreciable in-plane conductivity alongside switchable out-of-plane polarization, thereby fulfilling the criteria of a ferroelectric metal.

 Since the doped holes and electrons populate the valence and conduction bands, respectively, their distribution in the reciprocal space is influenced by the layer-wise contribution of the VBM and CBM.
 This, in turn, affects the layer-wise distribution of charge carriers and the resulting charge imbalance between layers, which drives polarization, as shown in Figure S2(b)~\cite{SuppMat}.
 Note that a higher VBM or CBM ratio results in a more uniformly layer-wise distributed charge density at the VBM and CBM, respectively, as can be seen from the partial charge density plots at the VBM and CBM in Figure~\ref{f4}(b)-(c) and also in Figure S7~\cite{SuppMat}.
 This uniformity reduces the impact of doped carriers on charge redistribution and thus on polarization.

+In the E-in stacked Janus TeMoS bilayer, the CBM charge density is localized on the top layer, whereas the VBM charge density is more evenly distributed across both layers [Figure~\ref{f4}(b)].
+As a result, doped electrons preferentially occupy the top layer, leading to stronger electron-induced depolarization, while doped holes are redistributed more uniformly, producing weaker hole-doping-induced depolarization.
+Reversing the intrinsic electric field, as in the E-out stacked Janus SMoTe bilayer, inverts the nature of charge density profiles of both the VBM and CBM.
+In this case, the VBM charge density localizes on the bottom layer [Figure~\ref{f4}(c)], giving rise to stronger hole-doping-induced depolarization.
 A more detailed analysis of the VBM and CBM layer-wise contribution and its effect on the doping-induced depolarization can be found in Ref.~\cite{Wang2024}.

 We also examined the effect of SOC on the variation of $\Delta\phi$ with charge doping, as shown in Figures S9 and S10~\cite{SuppMat}.
 Notable differences between SOC and non-SOC results were observed only for hole doping in MoTe$_2$, WSe$_2$, and SWSe bilayers, which can be attributed to the SOC-induced shift in the VBM, as shown in Figure S8~\cite{SuppMat}.